ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Twitter Classification</h3>
-                <div>This flow engine scrapes the tweets of a provided Twitter user and processes each tweet to create topics associated with each tweet.</div>
+                <div class="description-text">This flow engine scrapes the tweets of a provided Twitter user and processes each tweet to create topics associated with each tweet.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/twitter-classification"> DETAILS</a>
         </div>